v2ray/manual/en/configuration/protocols/http.md

 Where:

-* `timeout` (Deprecated, equivalent to `connIdle` in Policy): Timeout for idle connections in seconds.
-Default value 300.
 * `accounts`: An array in which each entry is an account.
 Username of the account is specified by `user`, and password specified by `pass`.
 Default empty.
   * If `accounts` is not empty，HTTP uses Basic Authentication for user verification.
 * `allowTransparent`: If set to `true`, all HTTP request sent to this inbound will be proxied, including non-proxy request.